 What This Means

-SB 3571 amends the Illinois WARN Act to mandate that employers report AI-related job impacts during mass layoffs or closings.
-Existing WARN Act provisions govern penalties and thresholds.
+SB 3571 amends the Illinois WARN Act to mandate that employers report AI-related job impacts when they are 'substantially' the reason for mass layoffs or closings and makes other changes.

 Key Provisions

-- Employers must disclose AI-related job impacts during mass layoffs.
+- Employers must disclose AI-related job impacts when they are 'substantially' the reason for mass layoffs.

 - Includes the number of employees laid off due to AI automation.

-- Department of Commerce must report AI-related reasons for layoffs in public reports.
+- Department of Commerce must report the reason for layoffs, including whether they are 'substantially' due to AI, in public reports.

-- The bill does not specify new penalties for non-compliance or employee thresholds, as these are governed by existing WARN Act provisions.
+- The bill makes other changes but does not specify new penalties for non-compliance or employee thresholds, as these are governed by existing WARN Act provisions.

 Latest Legislative Action